 You can also use a different method of applying wax - and honestly, I prefer this one.
 I touch the brick of wax to the iron to melt it a little WITHOUT holding it on for long enough to start dripping.
 Then, I drag the melted face of the wax across the ski, depositing a streak of wax.
 Repeat this to cover the length of the ski with wax.
 I like this method better because it conserves wax, while the drip method typically creates more excess.

 Regardless of which method you use, once you’ve applied wax onto the ski, make long slow strokes or small circles with your iron to spread the wax across the base.
 Move slowly so the ski can get hot enough for wax to penetrate deep into the base.
-The heat opens up pores in the base making it easier for wax to sink in.
+The heat opens up the pores of the base making it easier for wax to sink in.

 It’s important however to always keep the iron moving.
 Leaving it over one spot for too long can burn the base material!
 One way to tell if you’re heating the ski enough is to touch the top sheet.
 After a few passes with the iron it will feel warm.
 This is an indication that the base is hot and accepting the wax.
 You want the ski to be warm but not hot.
 When the ski is too hot it’s possible to loosen glue and laminate.